Andrei25i/Movies-App-React-Native/README.md

 # Movies App
-This is my first React app I created as a personal project to learn some of the basics of React.
+This is my first React Native app I created as a personal project to learn some of the basics of React Native.

 ## Features